smuuf/primi/docs/language_reference.md

         ```

 ## Control structures
-You can control the flow of your program by using several types of statements Primi provides.
+You can control the flow of your program with several kinds of statements the language provides.

 ### *if* construct

-The *`if`* construct *- as in all other programming languages -* allows you to dynamically branch your program based on some runtime conditions.
+The *`if`* construct *- as in all other programming languages -* allows you to dynamically branch your program flow based on some conditions during runtime.

 #### Examples